 Regular expressions (regex) are logical formulas used for string pattern-matching in NAM configuration tasks.
 The syntax of regular expressions is described.

 Regular expressions are used in a number of NAM configuration tasks and therefore basic understanding of the concept is required before configuring certain features.
 This section attempts to explain the basic concept of regular expressions.
-For more exhaustive explanations, please refer to any of the numerous online or hard-copy publications available on the subject.
+For more detailed explanations, see any of the numerous online publications available on the subject.

 Note that there are various flavors or standards of regular expressions.
 NAM uses two of the standards: Basic POSIX and Extended POSIX .
 The basic difference between these is also explained below.